dike12/dike12/README.md

 -->
 A little about me:

-🔭 I’m currently working on A trading bot, Atm Interface simulator.
+🔭 I’m currently working on A trading bot, and Atm Interface simulator.
 It's an exciting project that's helping me dive deeper into programming and application development.

-🌱 I’m currently learning React, Java, C# and Python.
+🌱 I’m currently learning React, Java, SQL and Python.
 These powerful tools and languages are broadening my programming skills and opening up new possibilities.

 👯 I’m looking to collaborate on innovative open-source projects, especially those leveraging my growing skills in Java, C#, Python, and app development.